-The 2020/21 budgeted establishment was 962 FTE employees.
+The 2021/22 budgeted establishment was 976 FTE employees.
 Most of the staff are involved in front line service delivery (Firefighters, Marine Rescue, Community Prevention and Protection work).

-As a direct consequence of the scale of Government cuts over the last decade, there has been an inevitable impact on frontline services.
+As a direct consequence of the scale of Government cuts since 2010/11, there has been an inevitable impact on frontline services.

-In 2010/11, the budgeted establishment for firefighters was approximately 1,000 firefighters compared to the 642 FTE in the 2020/21 establishment, a reduction of -358 or -36%.
-Over the same period, support staff have reduced from 425 to

-287 a reduction of -138 or -32%.
+In 2010/11, the budgeted establishment for firefighters was approximately 1,000 firefighters compared to the 642 FTE in the 2021/22 establishment, a reduction of -358 or -36%.
+Over the same period, support staff have reduced from 425 to 301 a reduction of -124 or -29%.
 The loss of support posts has an impact on the front line as some of these post reductions carried out fire prevention and response work within the Merseyside community.

-Following the approval of the 2019-21 IRMP supplement, the Authority moved to an operational response model that had 30 fire appliances available day and night (a combination of whole-time and retained).
-This was an increase on the 26 proposed in the original 2017-20 IRMP.
-In practical terms, this will mean that during the day the Authority will have 27 appliances immediately available with a further three available within 30 minutes.
+Following the approval of the 2021-2024 IRMP, the Authority moved to an operational response model that had 31 fire appliances available day and night (a combination of wholetime and retained).
+This was an increase on the 26 proposed in the original 2017/20 IRMP.
+In practical terms, this will mean that during the day the Authority will have 27 appliances immediately available with a further 4 available within 30 minutes.
 Ten years ago, the Authority had 42 appliances, which were crewed on 24-hour immediate response.

 Prior to 2015, the Authority had 26 permanently crewed community fire stations.
 Following the closure and merger of a number of stations, the number fell to 22 by the end of 2020/21.
-The planned 22 stations will incorporate a variety of duty systems and will reflect the operational model described in the previous paragraph.
+The 22 stations incorporate a variety of duty systems and will reflect the operational model described in the previous paragraph.
 These stations act as hubs for providing services to our communities.
-In addition to the community fire stations, the Authority has a Water Rescue Unit, a Training and Development Academy, a Headquarters and an Operational Workshop/Stores.
+The 2021-2024 IRMP includes the building of a new superstation in Long Lane to replace Aintree and Croxteth fire stations, although this will see the number of fire stations fall to 21, the response times in Aintree and Croxteth will actually improve.
+In addition to community fire stations, the Authority has a Marine Rescue Unit, a Training and Development Academy, a Headquarters and an Operational Workshop/Stores.

-The Authority 2020/21 Non-Financial Performance
+The Authority 2021/22 Non-Financial Performance

 The Authority monitors its performance and delivery of its objectives through a comprehensive performance management framework.
 The IRMP and other service projects are incorporated into one document - the Service Delivery Plan.
 There is an ongoing system of monitoring and reporting on the achievement of projects in the Service Delivery Plan via regular reports to the Community Safety and Protection Committee and the Strategic Leadership Team.
 Station Community Safety Plans have also been developed to give details of the activities taking place in each fire station area.
 The reporting process applies traffic light status to each action point in the Service Delivery Plan and attention is drawn to the progress achieved and matters to be addressed.
 Copies of the Service Delivery Plan can be found on the Authority's website.
-The 2020/21 Authority's performance against the key performance indicators (KPI's) is summarised in the table below:
+The 2021/22 Authority's performance against the key performance indicators (KPI's) is summarised in the table below: